-A study of elite race walkers shows that a low-carbohydrate, high-fat diet will slow their race times and training (J of Physiology, February 14, 2017).
+A study of elite race walkers showed that a low-carbohydrate, high-fat diet slowed their race times and training (J of Physiology, February 14, 2017).

 Thirty world-class race walkers participated in an intense high speed training program and took in the same total calories.
 They were divided into three groups:

 • High carbohydrate

 • Alternating days of high and low-carbohydrate intake

 • Low-carbohydrate, high fat (LCHF) diet

 They trained intensely for three weeks.
 Results showed that: